Should you consider vivo’s new mid-range phone?

 While the V19 Neo stands out among most mid-range phones with its AMOLED punch-hole display and a fast in-display fingerprint scanner, it will face very tough competition because of its processor of choice.
 The Snapdragon 675 is almost two years old, and most mid-rangers nowadays are using Snapdragon 7-series processor, with the Snapdragon 730 and 720G being popular picks.

 Dated processor aside, the V19 Neo makes up for it in the imaging department, as Vivo squeezed in the processor’s capabilities in improving image post-processing and adding extra features for video.

-The V19 Neo is priced at Php 17,999.
+The vivo V19 Neo price in the Philippines is priced at Php 17,999.
 Those pre-ordering the V19 Neo starting today until June 19 will get a pair of wireless noise-canceling earphones and an additional 6 months warranty on top of the usual 12 months warranty.